 - Ruby Port (the most widely produced style of port, aged in large barrels known as Tonel (if they are laid down) or Balseiro (if they are upright).
 These large barrels prevent the wine from becoming oxidised so they retain the rich, dark red colour which is so often associated with port).

-- Tawny Port (the Port wines that the Portuguese most like to drink themselves and differ from ruby ports in that they are aged in smaller barrels.
+- Tawny Port (the style that the Portuguese most like to drink themselves and differ from ruby in that they are aged in smaller barrels.
 These allow the wine to oxidise over a slow, controlled process, giving it a “tawny” colour).

 However, here are few more styles that you may not be as familiar with;

 - Crusted (so-called because of the deposit that the wine throws in bottle, crusted Ports are a blend of wines from two or three harvests aged in large oak vats for up two years and bottled, like a vintage Port, without any fining or filtration)

 - Colheita (meaning ‘harvest’ in Portuguese, Colheita is a wine from a single year, aged in wood for a minimum of seven years before bottling, by which time the wine begins to take on the characteristics of a tawny.
 Most Colheitas are aged for much longer and, with careful management, may be bottled after 50 or 100 years!)